openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A problem that asks learners to enter a line of text, which is then checked against a specified expected answer.

-  For more information, see :ref:`partnercoursestaff:Text Input`.
+  For more information, see :ref:`Text Input`.

 .. _Timed Exam_g: